Scale your business with our modular plugins.

 Why Do Duplicate Orders Happen?

-- A free product (like a digital download) is re-purchased without restriction.
+• A free product (such as a digital download) can be re-purchased without restriction.

-- A user adds more than one unit of a product that should only be purchased once (e.g., a license or limited offer).
+• A user adds more than one unit of a product that should be purchased only once (e.g., a license or a limited-time offer).

 Luckily, WooCommerce is highly extensible, and with the right hooks, we can add server-side logic to prevent all of these issues.